Canção Nova: Media

 They broadcast on their television, relays, radios, and the Internet 24 hours of programming aimed at Catholic indoctrination.
 In particular, its daily meetings and prayer times that take place at your headquarters.
 In the other hours of their stations, it broadcasts only indoctrination programs, and some others indirectly focused or based on this purpose.
 The system is maintained without commercial advertisements, relying on spontaneous donations from Listeners' Campaigns and sale of products linked to the "Canção Nova" brand through the DAVI-Visual Audio Department.

 Editorial

 Canção Nova has also been in the publishing market for fifteen years and has more than 100 titles including publications in the areas of Catholic religiosity (devotional, orational and formation works), children's and biographical books.
 Canção Nova Publisher has already won important sales marks: "A Bíblia foi Escrita Pra Você" and "Sim, sim!"
 Não, não!", Both books of Monsignor Jonas Abib, founder of the Canção Nova Community, sold together almost one million copies.

 In addition, several works have been translated into English and Spanish and marketed in several other countries, such as the United States, Italy, the Philippines, and all of Latin America.
 Among its main authors are: Mons.
-Jonas Abib, Father Léo (souvenirs), Gabriel Chalita, Myrian Rios, Prof. Felipe Aquino, Father Fábio de Melo, Dr. Roque Marcos Savioli, Prado Flores, Father Rufus Pereira (souvenirs), Monsignor Alberto Taveira Corrêa, professor Scott Hahn and Luzia Santiago.
+Jonas Abib, Father Léo, Gabriel Chalita, Myrian Rios, Prof. Felipe Aquino, Father Fábio de Melo, Dr. Roque Marcos Savioli, Prado Flores, Father Rufus Pereira, Monsignor Alberto Taveira Corrêa, Father Adriano Zandoná, professor Scott Hahn and Luzia Santiago.